sbravo15/JavaScriptBasics/DifferenceLoops.md

     //Some code goes here
 }
 ```
 I would use this loop when I am `NOT SURE how many ITERATIONS` I might need to carry out.

-Examples: Waiting for user to input correct input values and keep looping until he/she inputs the proper value.
+-Examples: Waiting for user to input correct input values and keep looping until he/she inputs the proper value.